telerik/winforms-docs/chartview/design-time.md

 slug: winforms/chartview-/design-time
 tags: design,time
 published: True
-position: 2
+position: 3
 previous_url: chartview-designtime
 ---

 # Design time

 In this article we will describe the design time abilities of __RadChartView__.

+>note A step by step tutorial for design-time data binding is available in the [Getting Started]({%slug winforms/chartview/getting-started%}) article.
+Advanced design-time editing and customization can be achieved by utilizing the [Property Builder]({%slug winforms/chartview-/property-builder%}) of __RadChartView__.
+>

-Here is how the control's SmartTag looks like:
+Here is how the control's Smart Tag looks like:

 >caption Figure 1: Smart Tag
 ![chartview-design-time 001](images/chartview-design-time001.png)